 Nova Scotia residents who own between 20 and 2000 hectares (50 and 5,000 acres) of woodland in the province are eligible.
-Nominations are accepted at Department of Lands and Forestry offices until April 15.
+Nominations are accepted at Department of Natural Resources and Renewables offices until April 15.

 Congratulations to Spence Managed Forest of Ellershouse, West Hants County for winning both the Provincial and Central Region awards.